TralahM/TralahM.github.io/_posts/2020-06-01-My-Journey-Into-Data-Science.markdown

-Data scientists who manage the platforms on which data science models are created focus on understanding and maintaining a computing environment that meets the demand for big data, fast(sometimes real time or near real time) model generation, and data interrogation - upto and including the demands of real-time data collection(i.e streaming) and complex data visualizations.
+Data scientists who manage the platforms on which data science models are created focus on understanding and maintaining a computing environment that meets the demand for big data, fast(sometimes real time or near real time) model generation, and data interrogation - up to and including the demands of real-time data collection(i.e streaming) and complex data visualizations.
 A significant challenge of this job is remaining current on the latest computing hardware and software.